CaioCamatta/votingbuck-backend/README.md

 See section below for information on Score.

-The index must be populated once every time the SQL database is change.
-(Or whenever it is empty)
+The index must be populated once every time the SQL database is changed (or whenever it is empty).
+A function exists in `search.service.ts` to do that.

 To search, use